lagom/lagom-samples/README.md

 ## Lagom Recipes

+[Lagom](https://www.lagomframework.com/) is an [open source](https://github.com/lagom/lagom) framework for building reactive microservice systems in Java or Scala.
 This repository contains code examples to help you understand how to achieve common goals.
 In general, code in each folder of this repository tries to answer a question of type "How do I _xyz_ ?".
 For example: "How do I use RDBMS read-sides with Cassandra write-sides?".

 Each example is usually built in two steps (git commits) where the first commit introduces an example project and the second commit introduces the minimum changes required to complete the example.
 For example: in commit [9f8de2f](https://github.com/lagom/lagom-recipes/commit/9f8de2f34f0978aeeb0f50cb261345e24da44caf) a new project is added which is edited in commit [b759a18](https://github.com/lagom/lagom-recipes/commit/b759a1821b235603cf65bd1556b57050b76ca69c).
 You can browse the repo history to find the changes demonstrating how to solve each specific problem.